-I love my lasagna sauce…frequently leave just a little bit of it in the pan at the end so that I can indulge myself; I call it Cook’s Rights, but I hadn’t ever considered that with more moisture I could turn the sauce into a soup.
+I love my lasagna sauce and frequently leave just a little bit of it in the pan at the end so that I can indulge myself…it’s Cook’s Rights, you know.
+I hadn’t ever considered that with more moisture I could turn the sauce into a soup.
 I am so inside-the-box sometimes.
-I really get annoyed by the Tevia part of me (it’s tradition!
-Fiddler on the Roof) that locks my brain into one way of thinking.
+The Tevia (it’s tradition!
+Fiddler on the Roof) part of me that locks my brain into one way of thinking is so annoying.

 Now don’t go sitting there all pompous and say that you always think outside of the box.
 Of course you don’t.
 The words “always” and “never” are absolutes and here is a hint for nurse test taking: if a test question or answer includes either of those words, then the question is automatically false or the answer on a multiple choice exam can automatically be considered incorrect.
 Just FYI.